devopsengineerDan/engineer-dancun-personal-blog/content/about.md

 title = "About"
 +++

-I am a Software Engineer.
+I am a software engineer.
 I major in the fields of Cybersecurity and Artificial Intelligence, and I have the grit to see through complex solutions.